datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 ## Technical Screening

+### Deadline

+I'll be out of the office starting end of day May 15th and will return June 1st.
+I still do not have a proper plan in place for interviews conducted during the two weeks I'll be out of the office, but will update this section here.

+If possible, I'd like to have technical screens in by May 15th, but I also understand many of you are currently working on finals.
+If we can get them in by May 15th, that's great, if not, work on them when you're free again.
+I, however, will not be able to provide technical guidance during my OOO time, but the Hipchat room will remain open for collaboration.

+Good luck with your finals!

 ### Time Requirement

 Since this is an open ended screening I would like to set the implementation time